hjhart/hjhart.blog/_posts/2016-04-19-filtering-pesky-amazon-marketplace-review-requests.markdown

 layout: post
 category:
 date: 2016-04-19 18:38:29 PDT
-summary: "Amazon marketplace vendors have been requesting me to give them feedback a lot lately.
+excerpt: "Amazon marketplace vendors have been requesting me to give them feedback a lot lately.
 No. Here's how to stop it."
 comments: true
 ---